Lawyers divided over legality of posthumous award to Abiola - Vanguard News

 He said such award could be given on the basis of “political expediency”.

-“Secondly, declaring June 12 as democracy day is another aspect.
-If May 29 is no longer the democracy day, then when will President Buhari hand over, is on June 12?

-“I believe the National Assembly will have to visit the issue to make the June 12 date valid.
-A presidential declaration cannot and does not have any force of law.
-May 29 is still recognised by our law as the official handover date”.

-Nevertheless, maintaining that President Buhari was right in his action, Keyamo said: “I want to respectfully disagree with Justice Alfa Belgore.
+Maintaining that President Buhari was right in his action, Keyamo said: “I want to respectfully disagree with Justice Alfa Belgore.
 There is no where in the constitution that it was expressly prohibited that posthumous awards cannot be conferred.
-No where in the constitution that it was equally expressly stated that the President is denied the right to confer such award posthumously.
+Nowhere in the constitution was it equally expressly stated that the President is denied the right to confer such award posthumously.
 The law is that what is expressly prohibited is deemed to have been allowed.

 “The National Honours Act did not say that it cannot be posthumously awarded or that it is totally prohibited, there is no such provision.
 The Act actually listed the requirement for conferment and if someone met all the requirements before the person died, the award can be conferred on such person posthumously.